1) Basis of Preparation of Financial Statement

-The financial statements are prepared on historical cost convention
+a) The financial statements have been prepared under the historical

 Companies Act, 1956.

 b) The Company follows mercantile system of accounting and recognizes

 c) Expenditure incurred in connection with the issue of

 Shares/GDRs/warrants is written off against security premium account in